 Keeping our environment clean

-85% of us think littering is a very important issue facing NSW.
+90 per cent of us think littering is a very important issue facing NSW.

 It’s time to rethink our approach to litter

-So let’s work together to keep our environment the way it was meant to be—litter-free, for us and for future generations.
+Let’s work together to keep our environment the way it was meant to be—litter-free, for us and for future generations.

-Education and Awareness: Hey Tosser! campaign
+Education and Awareness: Don't be a Tosser! campaign

 Council and Community Litter Prevention Grants